-4] Unit -IV (15 lectures)
+4] Unit -IV

 The kinematics of rigid body motion: The independent co-ordinates of a rigid body, orthogonal transformations, properties of transformation matrix, infinitesimal rotations, the Eulerian angles, the Cayley-Klein parameters, Euler's theorem on motion of rigid body.
-Angular momentum and kinetic energy of motion of a rigid body about a point, The inertia tensor and moment of inertia, Euler's equations of motion.
-[1].
+Angular momentum and kinetic energy of motion of a rigid body about a point, [1].

-- 1. Classical Mechanics by H.Goldstein (1980) Narosa Publishing House, New Delhi - 2.
-Calculus of variations with applications to Physics and Engineering (International series in Pure and Applied Mathematics) by Robert Weinstock (1952) McGraw-Hill book comp.
-New York. - 3.
-Classical Mechanics by N.C.Rana and P.S.
+1. Classical Mechanics by H.Goldstein (1980) Narosa Publishing House, New Delhi

+2. Calculus of variations with applications to Physics and Engineering (International series in Pure and Applied Mathematics) by Robert Weinstock (1952) McGraw-Hill book comp.
+New York.

+3. Classical Mechanics by N.C.Rana and P.S.
 Joag (1991) Tata McGraw Hill, New Delhi.

-- 1. A treatise on the Analytical Dynamics of Particles and rigid bodies. by E.T.Whittaker (1965) Cambridge University Press. - 2.
-Classical Mechanics by E.A.Desolge, Vol. I and II (1982) John-Wiley and sons, New York. - 3.
-Classical Mechanics A Modern Perspective by V.Barger and Martin Olsson(1995) McGraw Hill, Inc.New York. - 4.
-Classical Machanics with introduction to Non-linear oscillation and chaos by V.B.Bhatia (1997) Narosa Pub.House - 6.
-Classical Mechanics by J. C. Upadhyay, Himalaya Pub.
+1. A treatise on the Analytical Dynamics of Particles and rigid bodies. by E.T.Whittaker (1965) Cambridge University Press.

+2. Classical Mechanics by E.A.Desolge, Vol. I and II (1982) John-Wiley and sons, New York.

+Classical Mechanics A Modern Perspective by V.Barger and Martin Olsson(1995) McGraw Hill, Inc.New York.

+Classical Machanics with introduction to Non-linear oscillation and chaos by V.B.Bhatia (1997) Narosa Pub.House

+5. Classical Mechanics by J. C. Upadhyay, Himalaya Pub.